nehasingh931126/Actee/README.md

-        on scroll loading of the game image tiles rather loading on first go Having a theme css file for all the common css to write Testcase can be written for all the components and service created Using saas way of writting the css
-        Images can be stored in the data base in binary foramt and can be fetched in frontend and rendered Use typescript effeciently by adding the interface for games json response and also adding the utility types Media Queries for the site
+        on scroll loading of the game image tiles rather loading on first go Having a theme css file for all the common css to write Testcase can be written for all the components and service created Using scss way of writting the css using import etc Images can be stored in the data base in binary foramt and can be fetched in frontend and rendered Use typescript effeciently by adding the interface for games json response and also adding the utility types Media Queries for the site